Gdańsk – Dominican Friary

 As a result of the rebuilding of the Romanesque church in the 13th century, its plan changed significantly, and the length of the church reached 40 meters.
 This was due to the enlargement of the eastern part by 10 meters while shortening the western massif to the line of the pillars, i.e. by 5 meters.
 Only the nave was used from the older building, while the chancel was pulled down together with the apse, obtaining a rectangular choir 12.8 meters long, closing an internal space measuring 11 x 7 meters.
 A shallow transept was also built, or two side chapels (9.5 x 5.5 meters each), which, judging by the smaller foundations, were probably lower than the nave.
 Their eastern walls ran along the axis of the rood screen separating the presbytery from the nave.
 The new elements of the church were built of bricks.
 Inside, the nave was probably covered with a flat wooden ceiling, and the choir was probably topped with two bays of cross vaults.

-A Gothic church from the 14th and 15th centuries was erected south of the older buildings.
-It received the form of a three-aisle, hall structure, 63 meters long and 22.2 meters wide, covered with a separate gable roof over each aisle.
-The nave was divided into six bays, and, as in many other Gothic churches in Gdańsk, the walls were reinforced with buttresses pulled into the interior of the church, creating shallow side chapels between them.
-The central nave was extended on the eastern side with a rectangular chancel, to which a tower and sacristy were added from the south.
+The Gothic church from the 14th century was built to the south of the older buildings.
+It eventually had the form of an impressive hall building with central nave and two aisles, of a total length of 63 meters and a width of 22.2 meters, covered over each aisle with a separate gable roof.
+The nave was divided into six bays, at which, as in many other Gothic churches in Gdańsk, the walls were reinforced with buttresses pulled into the interior of the building, thanks to which it was possible to create shallow side chapels between them.
+On the eastern side of the central nave was the oldest part of the church, a rectangular chancel, to which a tower and sacristy were added from the south, with the base of the tower being in line with the southern wall of the side aisle, and the eastern wall of the sacristy with the eastern wall of the chancel.

-The sacristy received an irregular form, with the outer wall inclined towards the rest of the southern facade of the temple, which, as it was once incorrectly believed, was due to its construction on the foundations of an older church.
-From the outside, the sacristy, much lower than the other parts of the Dominican church, received a raw décor in the form of a massive brick face, enriched only with small pointed windows in the ground floor and blendes in the upper part of the wall with battlement.
+The sacristy had an irregular form, with an external wall set diagonally in relation to the rest of the southern elevation of the church, which, as was once wrongly believed, was caused by its construction on the foundations of an older church or rather referred to the need to adapt to the lines of the older street.
+From the outside, the sacristy, much lower than the other parts of the Dominican church, received an austere decor in the form of a massive brick face, enriched only by small pointed windows in the ground floor.
+The interior of the sacristy was divided into three bays, although initially five vaulted parts were planned and niches were made under the same number of bays on the side of the chancel.
+Originally, the sacristy was single-storey, but around the first half of the 15th century its walls were raised above the flying butteresses of the chancel and the upper floor was re-roofed.
+From the outside, the late Gothic part was decorated with blendes and decorative battlement.

 The interior of the nave, divided by ten massive, octagonal pillars and two pairs of half-pillars into six bays in length, was covered with stellar vaults.
 The pillars were placed on pedestals and framed with rollers in the corners, and with bands at the base of the arcades.
 The arches of the arcades were stepped on both sides.
 The four-bay chancel was also crowned with a stellar vault of a similar, six-armed form as in the central nave.
 In the aisles, sacristy and chapel under the tower, four-arm stellar vaults were used.
 The ribs of the vaults of the central nave and the chancel were lowered onto bundles of shafts, in the chancel overhang on canopies with wimperg decoration and capitals decorated with floral and tracery motifs.
 In the nave, the ribs were also springing from tracery and moulded corbels.
 Around 1430-1440, the chancel was decorated with rich wall polychrome.
 The paintings depicted Passion scenes against the backdrop of landscapes and architectural views.
 Medieval polychrome was also found in the chapel under the tower, and the pillars of the nave were decorated with paintings popular in the Middle Ages, in the form of red geometric squares imitating the shape of stone blocks.